nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 ### {{> anchor 'audit-trail'}}Audit Trail

-An audit trail (or audit log) provides the full history of a document from its creation until its disposal.
+An audit trail provides the full history of a document from its creation until its disposal.
 The Nuxeo Retention Management addon provides an audit system for both the original record and associated metadata file to account for:

 - Initial capture and storage of the record object and metadata
 - Changes to the index and metadata